-Although participating in an exit interview is usually voluntary, there may be some subtle and not-so-subtle consequences to choosing not to participate in the process.
+Although participating in an exit interview is usually voluntary, there may be some subtle and not-so-subtle consequences of choosing not to participate in the process.

 Employers may note your refusal in your personnel file, perhaps suggesting that you're uncooperative or not a team player.
 These notes may be made available to future prospective employers calling for a reference.

-If you don’t participate in the exit interview, you'll miss out on the opportunity to ask questions about your performance, areas for improvement or the potential to be re-hired by the company should an opportunity arise in the future.
+Suppose you don't participate in the exit interview.
+In that case, you'll miss out on the opportunity to ask questions about your performance, areas you could improve, or your potential to be re-hired by the company should an opportunity arise in the future.
 Having this information before you leave may assist in your healing process as you bring closure to your job.